perses/perses/docs/configuration.md

   # It is activating or deactivating the permission verification on each endpoint.
   # When it is true, you will need a valid JWT token to contact most of the endpoints exposed by the API
   [ enable_authorization: <boolean> | default = true ]

-  # It will cache user permissions, highly reduce call to database / filesystem
-  # TODO: The cache is refresh if user JWT permissions are different from the user cached permissions
-  # DO NOT ACTIVATE IN MULTIPLE REPLICAS DEPLOYMENT OF PERSES: WIP
-  [ enable_cache: <boolean> | default = true ]

   # The refresh interval of the cache if enabled
   [ interval: <duration> | default = 10m ]